Lucius Linton Deck, Junior: Fairfax County Public Schools

 Deck was the superintendent of the Fairfax County Public Schools in Virginia, the eleventh largest school district in America, from 1980 to 1982, having been selected on 1979-11-19 from a field or more than 100 candidates.
 Deck took the position "to serve the last 18 months of a four-year term left vacant when Superintendent S. John Davis left the county to become Virginia's state superintendent of schools."

 Deck's tenure was extended on 1981-01-08 with a four-year contract extension.

 Deck resigned on 1982-06-24.

 Later career

 After working as a superintendent, Deck was the managing director of the Center for Support of Professional Practice in Education (CSPPE) and a research professor of education at Vanderbilt University.

 Deck also worked as a director at the Center for Creative Leadership.

 Deck was also a professor and chair of the Educational Leadership and Professional Studies department in the College of Education at the University of West Georgia.
 There is a scholarship fund named after him at the university.

-Personal life

-Deck's first marriage was to M. Frances Hampton (child of Hayden Wilburn Hampton).
-They had three children.

-Deck's second marriage was to P. Horne.